schnoog/Totally-over-engineered-filament-spool-balance/README.md

 ## Hardware

+The 3D printed parts I used can be sound in the hardware/stls directory.

 Beside of the 3D printed part (and a few screws and wires) I used the following things:
 - 16 685ZZ beatings
 - 8 x  90mm pieces of M5 thread